Valcore7/The-Ultimate-Discord-Bot-For-Gamers/README.md

     <br>
 </div>

 Hello, welcome to UDBFG's repository.
 This is a WIP (work in progress) Discord bot that fulfils all the needs of a gamer.
-We present the ability to view player stats on games like Apex and Fornite, and easy-to-use server moderation!
+We present the ability to view player stats on games like Apex and Fortnite, and easy-to-use server moderation!

 ## About